GaryB432/gb-lerna/packages/cli/README.md

   -h, --help                       display help for command

 Commands:
-  repo [options] <initialPackage>  create a new monorepo with initial package package <name>                   create a new package module [options] <name> [scope]  create a new class or module help [command]                   display help for command
+  repo [options] [initialPackage]  create a new monorepo with initial package package <name>                   create a new package module [options] <name> [scope]  create a new class or module info [options]                   print information about your lerna repo help [command]                   display help for command
 ```